Preseason Coaches Q&A: Men's & Women's Swimming & Diving

 Coach White, Alums to Represent Swim & Dive at World University Games

 Men's Swimming & Diving Gets Boost From International Presence

 Men's Swimming and Diving Looks for Third Straight Big Ten Title

 Men's Swimming & Diving Utilizes Depth to Swim Past Purdue

-Dr. Josh White recently concluded his sixth season on the Michigan coaching staff, serving the last year as associate head coach for the men's program.
+Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last five years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.

 Prior to his arrival in Ann Arbor, White was head coach of the men's and women's swimming teams at Division-III Pomona-Pitzer (Claremont, Calif.) from 2006-08.

 In 2006, White attained his Ph.D. in human performance from Indiana University, studying in the Counsilman Center for the Science of Swimming.
 His graduate research focused on the power generated during swimming and swimming power training.